AI4Bharat/VocabAdaptation_LLM/README.md

 # An Empirical Comparison of Vocabulary Expansion and Initialization Approaches For Language Models

-## To extend tokenizer follow the instruction.txt  in Target_Tokenizer
+### To extend tokenizer follow the instruction.txt  in Target_Tokenizer in folder